xfantasyx/OpenUSD/docs/tut_generating_new_schema.rst

     * Copying :filename:`usdSchemaExamples.so` (on Windows,
       :filename:`usdSchemaExamples.dll` and :filename:`.lib`) and the
       :filename:`usdSchemaExamples` directory to :filename`<prefix>/plugin/usd`

+    * You may encounter an :filename:`ImportError DLL load failed` when running from Python 3.8+ on Windows.
+This is due to the DLL directory not being added to trusted locations and can be resolved by manually adding the :filename:`resources` directory before import via :filename:`os.add_dll_directory`.

 Create a usd file named Test.usda with the following content: